Skip to main content

 Fast Components

-When using @react-facet/dom-fiber as a renderer instead of react-dom, you have access to the fast-* family of components, which are Facet-ready equivalent of the regular HTML components supported by react-dom.
+When using @react-facet/dom-fiber as a renderer instead of react-dom, you have access to the fast-* family of components, which are Facet-ready equivalents of regular HTML components.

 tsx